luyadev/luya.io/docs/guide/concepts/tags.md

 }
 ```

-When your custom tags are ready they need to be injected into the `luya\TagParser`.
-In order to inject the created tag from above, add the `$tags` property to your application config (e.g. `configs/env-local.php`):
+When your custom tags are ready they need to be injected into the <class name="luya\TagParser" />.
+In order to inject the created tag from above, add the <class name="luya\traits\ApplicationTrait" prop="tags" /> property to your application config (e.g. `configs/env-local.php`):

 ```php
 'id' => 'myPage',